2010 Jeep Wrangler

 The Jeep Wrangler is one of the most widely recognizable vehicles in the world.
-The latest generation looks quite similar to the previous version, which ended production with the 2006 model year.
 Most important, Wranglers have always had a distinct family resemblance to the original Jeep of World War II fame.

 Up front you'll find the classic round headlamps, Jeep's seven-slot grille, and a front bumper with integrated fog lamps.
 The upright fold-down windshield is slightly curved for better aerodynamics and reduced wind noise.